 The Oklahoma Territory was organized.

-The Jerome Commission began work to induce tribes (other than the Five Tribes and the Osage) to cede lands and take allotments in severalty.
+The Jerome Commission began work to induce tribal nations (with the exception of the Five Tribes and Osage) to cede lands and take allotments in severalty.

 The Sac and Fox-Shawnee lands were opened for settlement.